helidon-io/helidon/messaging/README.md

 The imperative builder registers streams as sources and can attach an `OutgoingConnector` directly.
 The built graph exposes typed emitters for application-originated input.
 The builder owns registered streams and connectors until a successful build transfers them to the graph.
 The builder does not currently expose an incoming-connector registration method.
-Declarative connector configuration and `@Messages.OnFailure` policies are not applied to an imperative graph.
+Declarative connector configuration and `@Messaging.OnFailure` policies are not applied to an imperative graph.

 ### Emit batches